dapr/docs/daprdocs/content/en/reference/api/workflow_api.md

 - Completion time (if completed)
 - Custom or runtime-specific status

+Temporal.io also includes metadata for:
+- Task queue

 ## Purge Workflow Metadata

 When using the embedded workflow component, this will delete all state stored by the workflow’s underlying actor(s).